elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> In JavaScript, you can override class fields in parent classes by declaring fields with the same name in the child class.
+The child class field value will take precedence over the parent class field value.
+</div><br />
-  <div><strong>Interview Response:</strong> We can override not only methods but also class fields.
+  <div><strong>Technical Response:</strong> We can override not only methods but also class fields.
 The main thing to remember is that the parent constructor always uses its field value, not the overridden one.
 To fix issues with overriding class fields, we can create a method to display the information needed in the inheriting class.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />